-What are the benefits of NZ grown seed?
+What are the benefits of NZ grown bird seed?

 Secondly, and most importantly, NZ grown seed is not subject to NZ Customs biosecurity regulations.
 This means we can guarantee that NZ grown seed is not heat treated.
 Not all imported seeds are necessarily required to be heat treated, but most have to be.